ryanpeach/shell/README.md

 Then set your terminal to launch this script when you open it.

 Or you could put it in your `~/.bash_profile`, `~/.bashrc`, or `~/.zshrc` file.

+It's important the MNT variable is set to the directory you want to mount your home in the container from the containers filesystem perspective.

 # Running from the Repo